WWE Superstar Charlotte Flair Delights Social Media Followers With Cleavage & Leggy Display

 “The Queen out in about always in the light and in nobody’s shadow.
 Stay cool,” stated a second Twitter user.

 This comment appeared to address Flair’s last run in WWE.
-While she was still involved in the main event scene, she had arguably been overtaken by Becky Lynch, Bayley and Asuka as the women’s divisions most prioritized superstars.
+While she was still involved in the main event scene, she had arguably been overtaken by Becky Lynch, Bayley and Asuka as the women’s divisions most prioritized superstars at the time.

 “You look stunning @MsCharlotteWWE, miss seeing you on tv.
 Hope you come back soon,” noted a third tweeter.

-It’s clear that plenty of fans want the former Women’s Champion to return soon, and they might not have long to wait.
+It’s clear that plenty of fans want the former multi-time champion to return soon.
+They might not have long to wait, either.
 She was recently drafted to Monday Night Raw, suggesting that she’s making a speedy recovery from her surgery.

 As The Inquisitr recently documented, Flair revealed that she’ll be back in time for WrestleMania 37, dismissing reports that claimed she could be out of action for another year.